 The San Francisco Chronicle has published newly discovered color photos documenting the destruction of the 1906 San Francisco Earthquake.
 These are not manually tinted ones — they are one of the earliest actual color photographs.
-You can see s slideshow of the photos here, and read an article about them here.
+You can read an article about them here – and see them, too.

 When the Golden Gate Bridge Opened, 74 Years Ago is a video and slideshow from The Atlantic.

 San Francisco’s Coit Tower murals is a photo gallery from The Los Angeles Times.

 Twenty-five free attractions in San Francisco is from the BBC

 Old S.F. shows old photos from San Francisco.

 Time Shutter does the same for San Francisco.